 The output of the review will be a focused report intended for the executive teams and Boards of BST and Big Society Capital.
 It will be published on both organisations' websites and a copy emailed to all parties interviewed by the Review Panel.

 The review is not intended to be a comprehensive analysis of Big Society Capital's compliance with all relevant policies, or of its current governance and operations.
 Nor will it consider whether there should be changes to the organisation’s mission.

 The Review Panel is seeking input from stakeholders, many of whom will be approached directly, but all stakeholders are invited to respond to key questions that will be posted on the websites of BST and Big Society Capital.
 Responses will be treated in confidence within the Review Panel and, to ensure this, will be directed initially to an external firm which is supporting the Review.
-All responses should be submitted by 10 April 2020 to ensure their consideration by the Review Panel.

 - Effectiveness in social investment system change and social impact.